melusc/truth-table/readme.md

 function parseOperation(input: string): AST;
 ```

-If there are invalid characters, unmatched brackets, two operators following each other or similar it throws [`IndexedError`](#indexederror).
+If there are invalid characters, unmatched parens, two operators following each other or similar it throws [`IndexedError`](#indexederror).
 For all other errors `Error` is thrown.

 ## operationToString